PAT Testing

 Electrical Certificate with

-Portable Appliance Testing or commonly known as PAT or PAT Inspection or PAT testing, is a routine inspection carried out on “movable” electrical appliances to check that they are safe to use.
+Portable Appliance Testing, commonly known as PAT or PAT Inspection or PAT test, is a routine inspection carried out on “movable” electrical appliances to check that they are safe to use.
 Its purpose is to prevent future electrical accidents.

 It's an essential part of any workplace's health and safety policy.
 Here, we'll explore what PAT testing is, why it's important, the legal requirements around it, and more.